Meek66e/Dolphin/README.md

-# Mantaray
+# Dolphin
-Mantaray 3D printer firmware is a splinter of Marlin V1.0 with additions from Marlin 1.0.2 Development and individual contibuters.
+Dolphin 3D printer firmware is a splinter of Marlin V1.0 with additions from Marlin 1.0.2 Development and individual contibuters.
 It supports Cartesian, H-Bot, & CoreXY configurations.

 Delta & SCARA support has been removed to reduce code complexity and file size.

+Our design goal is to make a more user friendly 3D printer firmware

 ## Current Mission: Rename and sort files